 Now that you know some of the risks associated with synthetic marijuana, so let’s take a closer look at the effects below.

-The Dangerous Effects of Fake Weed
+The Dangerous Effects of Synthetic Weed

 Synthetic weed users report the same sort of effects as real marijuana, however sometimes the high is much more overwhelming and unpredictable.

 - Poor coordination (ataxia)

 - Memory loss

 - Changes in perception